knguyenuit/coderschool-tipcalculator/README.md

 The following **additional** features are implemented:

 - [ ] List anything else that you can get done to improve the app functionality!
-- Change currency and rate equivalent
+- Change currency and rate equivalent.
 - Change percent.

 ## Notes

 Describe any challenges encountered while building the app.
-- UI
+- UI.
-- Change currency
+- Change currency and rate equivalent.

 ## License